MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/comparing-usb-device-states-to-wdm-device-states.md

     The bus driver performs the following tasks:

-    1. Ensures that all upsteam USB hubs are powered and ready to receive requests.
+    1. Ensures that all upstream USB hubs are powered and ready to receive requests.
     2. Resumes the port by clearing the PORT\_SUSPEND feature, if the device's USB port is suspended.
     3. Completes the device's idle IRP with STATUS\_SUCCESS, if one is pending.
     4. Disarm the device for remote wake if it was armed.